-Concrete Patching and Concrete Replacement
+4. Concrete Patching and Concrete Replacement

 Patching of concrete in remedial applications is usually required.
-Ridges and sharp projections should be ground off and pits, holes and low spots should be filled with 70714/70715 series epoxy and sand mixture at a ratio of one part epoxy to four parts sand in accordance with the "Epoxy Patching" and "Surface Conditioners for Structural Concrete Decks" sections of this Application Manual.
-The repairs
+Ridges and sharp projections should be ground off and pits, holes and low spots should be filled with 70714/70715 series epoxy and sand mixture at a ratio of one part epoxy to four parts sand in accordance with the Epoxy Patching and Surface Conditioners sections of this Application Manual.
+The repairs should be done after any chemical cleaning or acid etching treatments and the epoxy patch allowed to cure approximately one day at 75° F to 80° F.

-- should be done after any chemical cleaning or acid etching treatments and the epoxy patch allowed to cure approximately one day at 75°F (23°C) to 80°F (26.6°C). - One gallon of mixed epoxy mixed with four gallons of 20-40 mesh clean dry sand will yield approximately 6.42 square feet of epoxy patching material at one inch thickness.
+• One gallon of mixed epoxy mixed with four gallons of 20-40 mesh clean dry sand will yield approximately 6.42 square feet of epoxy patching material one inch thick.

-Cracks and Cold Joint Preparation
+5. Cracks and Cold Joint Preparation

 - Visible hairline cracks (up to 1/16" in width) in concrete and cold joints shall be cleaned, primed and treated with polyurethane Base Coat material extended a minimum distance of 2" on either side of crack to yield thickness of 30 dry mils. - Large cracks (over 1/16" in width) shall be routed, blown clean, and filled flush with 70991 or 70995 polyurethane sealant.
 Sealant shall be applied to inside area of crack only, not applied to deck surface.
 After sealant has cured, detail sealed cracks with polyurethane Base Coat material extended a minimum distance of 2" on either side of crack to yield thickness of 30 dry mils.

-Note: Cured sealant must be solvent wiped.
+Note: Sealant must be solvent wiped.
 Allow solvent to flash off prior to installation of Base Coat detail stripe.

-Control Joint Preparation
+6. Control Joint Preparation

-• Seal control joints equal to or less than 1" in width with 70995 polyurethane sealant.
+Seal control joints equal to or less than 1" with 70995 polyurethane sealant.
 Be sure to maintain ratio of width to depth.
 After sealant has cured, detail sealed cracks with polyurethane Base Coat material extended a minimum distance of 2" on either side of crack to yield thickness of 30 dry mils.
 Preparation and treatment of joints > 1" in width is beyond the scope of this Application Manual and an expansion joint manufacturer should be consulted for those applications.

-Note: Cured sealant must be solvent wiped.
+Note: Sealant must be solvent wiped.
 Allow solvent to flash off prior to installation of Base Coat detail stripe.